Home > Analyses > Technology > Nokia Oyj

 Analysis of the company’s bankruptcy risk

-The Altman Z-Score places Nokia in the grey zone, suggesting a moderate risk of financial distress and bankruptcy:
+Nokia’s Altman Z-Score places it in the grey zone, signaling a moderate risk of financial distress and bankruptcy:

 Is the company in good financial health?